Florence Museums - World Guide to Florence

 With a range of different objects on display, including arms, artifacts, tapestries and paintings from the 16th to 19th century, the museum was created by Frederick Stibbert (1838 to 1906).
 He was a keen collector, traveller and artist and is responsible for many of the museum's exhibits.

-Museum open: Monday to Wednesday - 10:00 to 13:00, Friday to Sunday - 10:00 to 17:00
+Open hours: Monday to Wednesday - 10:00 to 13:00, Friday to Sunday - 10:00 to 17:00

-Florence Museums: Museo dell'Opera di Santa Croce (Museum of Santa Croce) - Piazza Santa Croce 12, Florence
+Museo dell'Opera di Santa Croce (Museum of Santa Croce)

 Tel: +39 (0) 55 246 6105